Best Labor Day 2024 deals you can shop right now at all retailers

 - Away: The luggage brand that doesn't do sales all that often is offering up to 50% off backpacks, carryalls, duffles, sling bags and more Away luggage.

-- Amazon: Amazon's Labor Day deals are already live, offering consumers discounts across various shopping categories, including tech, kitchen, home, furniture and plenty of Weber grills.
+- Amazon: The Amazon Labor Day sale is already live, with discounts across various shopping categories, including tech, kitchen, home, furniture and plenty of Weber grills.
+(You can find more of our Amazon Labor Day deal picks below.)

 - Article: This premium furniture brand has put more than 450 of its products on sale for Labor Day.
 You could save up to $1,000 on side tables, armchairs, couches, beds, lighting, patio furniture and more.